armysarge/pdf-knowledge-assistant/README.md

 ### Using the Web Interface

-You can now use a modern web interface to interact with the knowledge base:
+You can also use the modern web interface to interact with the knowledge base:

 ```bash
 python main.py chat --web